CHARACTERISTICS

 Software and application development

-The company RoboTech Vision Ltd. was founded in 2013 and its managers are three graduates of the Robotics Department.
-Initially, they were successful individually in various fields of industry and IT, but after graduation they decided to join forces and start the development of the robotics industry in Slovakia as well.
-Initially, the company focused on software and application development.
-Initial smaller projects financed the development in the field of mobile robotics, which is the main focus of the company today.
-Gradually, the team managed to develop the first platforms, namely the mobile robot Androver I and its later successor Androver II.
+The company RoboTech Vision Ltd. was established in 2013 and its executive managers are three graduates in the field of robotics.
+At first, they achieved success in various areas of industry and IT individually, but after studying, they decided to merge and start developing robotics in Slovakia.
+The company initially focused on software and application development.
+Initial smaller projects financed the development in the field of mobile robotics, which is the current main focus of the company.
+Gradually, the team managed to develop their first platforms, which were the mobile robots Androver I and its later successor Androver II.

 2014 – 2015